CelerData/terraform-provider-celerdatabyoc/docs/resources/elastic_cluster_v2.md

 This resource contains only the following required argument:

-- `bucket`: (Forces new resource) The name of the AWS S3 bucket for which to generate the JSON policy document and that stores query profiles.
+- `bucket`: (Not allowed to modify) The name of the AWS S3 bucket for which to generate the JSON policy document and that stores query profiles.
 Set the value to `local.s3_bucket`, as we recommend that you set the bucket element as a local value `s3_bucket` in your Terraform configuration.
   See [Local Values](https://developer.hashicorp.com/terraform/language/values/locals).